-Exchange rate fluctuations between the U.S. dollar, Japanese Yen and the New Israeli Shekel and inflation may negatively affect our results of operations, and we may not be able to hedge our currency exchange risks successfully.
+Exchange rate fluctuations between the U.S. dollar, Japanese Yen, the New Israeli Shekel and the South Korean Won and inflation may negatively affect our results of operations, and we may not be able to hedge our currency exchange risks successfully.

 The U.S. dollar is our functional and reporting currency.
-However, a portion of our operating expenses, including personnel and facilities related expenses, are incurred in NIS and Yen.
-As a result, we are exposed to the risks that the NIS and Yen may appreciate relative to the U.S. dollar, or, if the NIS or Yen instead devalues relative to the U.S. dollar, that the inflation rate in Israel may exceed such rate of devaluation of the NIS or Yen, or that the timing of such devaluation may lag behind inflation in Israel.
+However, a portion of our operating expenses, including personnel and facilities related expenses, are incurred in NIS, Yen and KRW.
+As a result, we are exposed to the risks that the NIS, Yen and KRW may appreciate relative to the U.S. dollar, or, if the NIS, Yen and KRW instead devalues relative to the U.S. dollar, that the inflation rate in Israel may exceed such rate of devaluation of the NIS, Yen or KRW, or that the timing of such devaluation may lag behind inflation in Israel.
 In any such event, the dollar cost of our operations in Israel would increase and our dollar-denominated results of operations would be adversely affected.
-Given our general lack of currency hedging arrangements to protect us from fluctuations in the exchange rates of the NIS and Yen and other foreign currencies in relation to the U.S. dollar (and/or from inflation of such foreign currencies), we may be exposed to material adverse effects from such movements.
+Given our general lack of currency hedging arrangements to protect us from fluctuations in the exchange rates of the NIS, Yen and KRW and other foreign currencies in relation to the U.S. dollar (and/or from inflation of such foreign currencies), we may be exposed to material adverse effects from such movements.
 Our exchange rate exposure may change over time as our business evolves and could result in increased costs or reduced revenue and could affect our actual cash flow.
 Changes in the relative values of currencies occur regularly and, in some instances, may have a significant impact on our operating results.
 The rate of inflation in Israel or in currency exchange rates may materially change and we might not be able to effectively mitigate these risks.